Adelaide International Bird Sanctuary

 To register your interest email firstname.lastname@example.org with you name, best contact details and area of expertise.
 Places are limited.

-The 2016 Annual Adelaide Flyaway Festival will be held in the Adelaide International Bird Sanctuary during October.
-Date and location to be confirmed.
+The 2016 Annual Adelaide Shorebirds Festival will be held in the Adelaide International Bird Sanctuary on Sunday 30 October.
+Click here for more details.

 The festival celebrates the annual arrival of thousands of migratory birds from around the world to the shores of Gulf St Vincent.